Dry River (Victoria)

-The Dry River is a perennial river of the Mitchell River catchment, located in the Alpine region of the Australian state of Victoria.
+The Dry River is a perennial river of the Mitchell River catchment, in the Alpine region of the Australian state of Victoria.

 Features and location

 The Dry River rises below Minogues Lookout, part of the Great Dividing Range, approximately midway between and in the Alpine National Park.
 The river flows generally north by east, before reaching its confluence with the Wonnangatta River, southwest of Mount Selwyn, in the Shire of Wellington.
 The river descends 885 m over its 14 km course.